williamgkzhang/vim-settings/README.md

 - And if new bundles are added to vim-settings [vimrc.vim](vimrc.vim), run ```:PluginInstall```

 ### Make Update
+- You will need to have forked vim-settings to do this
 - Make changes to vim-settings locally
 - Commit and push the changes via git
-- *Note you will need to fork vim-settings to do this and change [vimrc](vimrc#L10) to point to your forked vim-settings.*